rafaelUnreal/RafaOS/README.md

 TODO
 The idea is to create whole network stack based on Linux kernel structure.

-Below networking traffic flow was created based on reading Kernel source code version 3.19
+The following networking diagram was created based on my interpretation of reading Kernel source code version 3.19.
+It doesn't cover all functions, only the most important ones for IP and XFRM.

 ![kernel_xfrm_fwd_v2](https://user-images.githubusercontent.com/24198081/118406205-0c5f5280-b673-11eb-826f-4f56a666118d.png)